In 1988, George Shull, 30, was accused of sexually assaulting a 43-year-old woman in Santa Clara County, California on Sept. 13, 1988.

-A photograph of Shull was placed in a photographic lineup based on his admitted involvement in the first assault and the 43-year-old woman identified him as the man who assaulted her.
+A photograph of Shull was placed in a photographic lineup and the 43-year-old woman identified him as the man who assaulted her.

 Shull served 30 months and was released.
-In 2006, he hired a private investigator who met with the woman involved in the second assault and she indicated she believed she made a mistake identifying Shull.
+In 2006, he hired a private investigator who met with the woman who accused him of assaulting her and she indicated she believed she had made a mistake identifying Shull.

 In 2007, Santa Clara County deputy district attorney David Angel and a District Attorney investigator interviewed the woman and she confirmed that her initial confidence in her identification was an eight out of a scale of 10 and that her confidence had since dropped to a four out of 10.